 Park Location – Located on Green Peter Reservoir near Sweet Home, 12 miles from the intersection of Hwy.
 20 & Quartzville Road

-Park Usage – May through October
+Park Usage – Open May to October

 Nestled deep within the luxurious forested setting of Green Peter Reservoir is beautiful Whitcomb Creek County Park.
 This 328-acre primitive county park is perfect for enjoying spectacular mountain views, bird-watching, sailing, fishing, hiking, camping, and water skiing.
 Bring your jet ski, wakeboard or fishing boat and enjoy the many beautiful bays available on Green Peter Reservoir.

 Whitcomb Creek is closing on October 17th, 2021 for the season.